By: Sara Patterson

 • Enforce complete transparency when it comes to information pertaining to Australia's financial entities.

-The ASIS has the authority to ensure fair and transparent trading and as foreign exchange regulation agencies go, the ASIS continues to conduct itself with the utmost level of professionalism, something that is very needed in the Forex market.
+The ASIC has the authority to ensure fair and transparent trading and as foreign exchange regulation agencies go, the ASIC continues to conduct itself with the utmost level of professionalism, something that is very needed in the Forex market.

-In addition, as the corporate regulator, the ASIS is also responsible for ensuring that company executives carry out their duties with integrity and in the best interests of the company.
+In addition, as the corporate regulator, the ASIC is also responsible for ensuring that company executives carry out their duties with integrity and in the best interests of the company.